Azure/AzureStackHCI-EvalGuide/steps/2b_ManagementInfraPS.md

 ![Booting the VM and triggering the boot from DVD](/media/boot_from_dvd.png)

 ### Complete the Out of Box Experience (OOBE) ###
-With the VM running, and the boot process initiated, you should be in a position to start the deployment of the Windows Server 2019 OS.
+With the VM running, and the boot process initiated, you should be in a position to start the deployment of the Windows 10 OS.

 ![Initiate setup of Windows 10](/media/w10_setup.png)